Emmanuel-Roy/RISC-V-RV32I-CPU_Verilog-Implementation/README.md

 ## Introduction:
 After taking ECE 316 (Digital Logic Design) at the University of Texas at Austin, I found that I enjoyed using HDLs.
 I thought it would be cool to make a CPU in Verilog, so after some research, I found the CHIP-8 ISA and got started.

 This project required a ton of independent research, so there isn't much optimization.
-I plan to implement parallelization and pipelining after I develop those skills in ECE 460N (Computer Architecture) next spring.
+I plan to implement optimizations, such as parallelization and pipelining after I develop those skills in ECE 460N (Computer Architecture) next spring.

 ## Goals:
   * Implement all of the RV32I's Base Instructions. ✅